wtclarke/fsl_mrs/docs/user_docs/simulation.rst

 For a description of the sequence file parameters see the :ref:`sequence file <seq_file_params>` page.
 Alternatively see the examples in the simulator package (examplePRESS.json & exampleSTEAM.json).

+Please note that delays in the sequence description file do not include the duration of the pulse.
+I.e., the time from the centroid to the start/end of the RF pulse must be added to the delay to calculate the time between pulse centroids.

 Using fsl_mrs_sim
 -----------------